ubleipzig/dev-dotdeb/README.md

 A tool that analyses that protocols is [webgrind][1] which is integrated in the docker image and reachable here

 http://127.0.0.1/webgrind

+## PHPINFO

+look at the PHP-configuration at http://127.0.0.1/phpinfo

+## XCache (only in php54 and php55)

+look at the XCache statistics at http://127.0.0.1/xcache

 ## how to test mail send